Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation

 Unlike conventional methods, marked by orange arrows in \Cref{fig:intro}, which require collecting and training on real-world data, our strategy eliminates the need for extensive real-world data collection, only requiring a single measurement of the response matrix $\bm{R}$.
 Moreover, by utilizing our augmented simulated training data, we effectively close the domain gap between simulated and real data, leading to high-quality spectral reconstruction during testing on real data.

 The rest of the paper is organized as follows.
-In \Cref{section:methods}, we introduce the mathematical formulation of spectral reconstruction problem while identify limitations of existing method.
+In \Cref{section:methods}, we introduce the mathematical formulation of the spectral reconstruction problem while identifying the limitations of an existing method.
 In \Cref{sec:our-contributions}, we present our main contributions and discuss how they address the limitations of the existing method.
-In \Cref{section:experiments}, we validate the performance of our proposed method on real-world data by comparing with state-of-the-art method and discuss the implications.
+In \Cref{section:experiments}, we validate the performance of our proposed method on real-world data by comparing it with the state-of-the-art method and discussing the implications.